lizard-demon/bhopblox/README.md

 ## How to Play the Game

 ### Getting Started
-1. **Find Voxel World Explorer**: Look for Voxel World Explorer posts in your Reddit feed or visit the development subreddit
+1. **Find Voxel World**: Look for Voxel World posts in your Reddit feed or visit the development subreddit
-2. **Launch the App**: Click the "Tap to Start" button on the splash screen when you see a Voxel World Explorer post
+2. **Launch the App**: Click the "Play" button on the splash screen when you see a Voxel World post
 3. **Enter the CRT Interface**: You'll be immersed in a complete retro-futuristic CRT monitor experience with the "FUTURO-TECH CRT-2085"
 4. **Personal Welcome**: The app will automatically greet you with your Reddit username (e.g., "Welcome [username]!")